gdmello/t.i.l/kubernetes.md

 Kublet interacts with the host underlying Container runtime via the CRI (Container Runtime Interface), which is any of -
 * docker
 * rkt
-* runC - a cli tool for spawning and running containers which meet OCI specification
+* runC - a cli tool for spawning and running containers which meet OCI specification, OCI reference implementation
 * any OCI (Open Container Initiative) runtime-spec implementation
   * OCI includes two specifications
     * Runtime Specification - which defines how to access a [filesystem bundle](https://github.com/opencontainers/runtime-spec/blob/master/bundle.md) unpacked on disk